13 lessons from our Journalist Fellows on the future of journalism worldwide

 12. We are taught to report the news and not to become it, but sometimes journalists’ stories need to be heard too

-Ayla Baron, a journalist in exile, said she has always been passionate about telling human stories.
+A journalist in exile said she has always been passionate about telling human stories.
 During her time at the institute, she has been listening to the stories of journalists.

 “These exiled journalists were the ones who gave voice to the news of the day,” she said.
 “But what happens when you are the news?
 We also need to be reported on, for each of us has a hidden story.
 There are many journalists in exile who carry these personal stories like heavy stones.”